man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 #### 3. Spy or mock a function with `jest.spyOn`

-Not so scalable.
-Nonetheless, we could always refer to both the original version as well as the mock version of a function
+This approach give us the ability to refer to the original version of a function after it's mocked.

 ```js
 import * as app from "./app";
 import * as math from "./math";